claytonketner/CSCI200_FactorySim/Data-Classes.md

 ###GUIPallet
       Contains data and methods for drawing and animating the pallet

+* Constructor:
+      * GUIPallet(Pallet pallet, GUIKit guiKit, Movement movement)
-* Constructor: GUIPallet (Pallet pallet, double x, double y)
+      * GUIPallet(Pallet pallet, GUIKit guiKit, double x, double y)
 * Member data:
       * public Pallet pallet - used to access pallet data
-      * public GUIEntity guiEntity - used to access movement data
+      * public Movement movement - used to access movement data
+      * private GUIKit guiKit - used to access the kit on the pallet

 * Methods:
-      * void tick(long currentTime) - calculates movement
+      * void addKit(GUIKit guiKit) - add a kit into the pallet
+      * boolean hasKit() - true if there is the kit in the pallet
+      * GUIKit removeKit() - remove the kit from the pallet
-      * void draw(Graphics g, long elapsedMillis) - calls tick(), draws the part
+      * void draw(Graphics2D g, long currentTime) - draw the pallet

 ***